Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

 \subsubsection{Evaluation on Real World \rust Crates.}

-We would like \sysname{} to be able to quickly scan and flag potential bugs in Rust crates, and scale to the thousands of crates in the Rust crate ecosystem.
-We run \sysname{} on a filtered list of 372 Rust crates as described in Section \ref{sec:registry}. \sysname{} is able to scan these crates in just under 2 hours, and flags \textbf{312} potential bugs from \textbf{77} crates.
+\rebuttal{[Reviewer 1, 2 and 3: Evaluation on real-world crates needs to be more thorough.]}{} We would like \sysname{} to be able to quickly scan and flag potential bugs in Rust crates, and scale to the thousands of crates in the Rust crate ecosystem.
+We run \sysname{} on a filtered list of 372 Rust crates as described in Section \ref{sec:registry}. \sysname{} is able to scan these crates in just under 2 hours, and flags \rebuttal{}{\textbf{85}} potential bugs from \rebuttal{}{\textbf{27}} crates.

-We are in the process of going through these reports, classifying them, and reporting them to developers.
-This is a time consuming process, since the difference between a bug and a false positive can be very subtle, as shown earlier.
-For the purposes of this paper, in Listing \ref{lst:cslice}, we present one example of a genuine bug that we have identified while going through these reports.
+\rebuttal{}{ Each of these bugs was classified into two broad categories - bugs which can be exploited to cause undefined behavior, and ``code smells'', \ie code patterns that cannot be exploited, but could indicate potential for a vulnerability to arise during future development.
+We have further grouped the code smells into different patterns.
+The results are summarized in \Cref{tab:real_world}.
+Here we discuss some of these patterns.
+For a complete discussion with examples, please refer to the supplementary material. }